WestGrid/trainingMaterials/pages/humanities.md

 <!--  [1]: {{ site.url }}{{ site.baseurl }}/documentation/ -->

-Annual [Digital Humanities Summer Institute](http://www.dhsi.org) at the University of Victoria offers courses on computing topics in humanities and social sciences.
+Annual [Digital Humanities Summer Institute](http://www.dhsi.org) at the University of Victoria offers courses on research computing topics in humanities and social sciences.
+Some of DHSI courses each year are taught by our analysts and staff.

+---

 <a name="textParsing"></a>
 #### *"Text parsing & matching with High Performance Computing resources"*